openlookeng/hetu-core/hetu-docs/en/functions/decimal.md

 > Use `DECIMAL 'xxxxxxx.yyyyyyy'` syntax to define literal of DECIMAL type.
 >
->The precision of DECIMAL type for literal will be equal to number of digits in literal (including trailing and leading zeros).
-The scale will be equal to number of digits in fractional part (including trailing zeros).
+>The precision of DECIMAL type for literal is equal to number of digits in literal (including trailing and leading zeros).
+The scale is equal to number of digits in fractional part (including trailing zeros).

 | Example literal                   | Data type         |
 | :-------------------------------- | :---------------- |